-Lisbon has been to holiday destination of the year.
+Lisbon has been ranked top holiday destination of the year.
 The city was founded back in 1200 BC and just to show how ancient it is, until the 16th century, people thought it was the edge of the world.

 Tikal in Guatemala

-This ruin is all that remains of n ancient city believed to be called Yax Mutal and was built back in 200 to 900 AD.
-The Tikal Temple is on eof the city’s most iconic ruins and stands at 154 feet tall.
+This ruin is all that remains of an ancient city believed to be called Yax Mutal, built back in 200 to 900 AD.
+The Tikal Temple is on of the city’s most iconic ruins standing at an impressive 154 feet tall.

 Stonehenge in England

-If you fancied somewhere a little closer to home then Stonehenge is perfect.
-Scholars are still not sure how builders got these stones from Whales and why they’re still standing, despite being built 3,000 years ago.
-People still flock to this field o take in the mystery for themselves.
+If you fancy somewhere a little closer to home then Stonehenge is perfect.
+Scholars are still not sure how builders got these stones from Wales and why they’re still standing, despite being built 3,000 years ago.
+People still flock to this field to take in the mystery for themselves.